Coolhatena/backend-1/README.md

 # backend-1
-Project from the Backend 1 course
+Projects from the Backend 1 course